Home > Blog > What does PCB Mean: PCB Functions and Designing 2022

 A good positioning at this stage will avoid many problems of interference, crosstalk, and coupling of critical signals.

-The positioning of the components will always be carried out taking into account the electrical functions of the components, avoiding the no-go areas for placement and for the routing of the tracks.
+The positioning of the components will always be carried out taking into account the electrical functions of the parts, avoiding the no-go areas for placement and the routing of the tracks.

 Track routing is the interconnection of all the connections present in the wiring diagram between the components.